 Ultrasound: This test uses sound waves to check blood flow in your arteries and veins.

 Blood tests: These may include tests to see how well your blood can clot.

 Venography: For this test, a dye is injected into your veins.
 X-rays are then taken to show blood flow and look for clots.
 The paint makes your veins easier to see on x-rays.

 Magnetic resonance imaging (MRI), magnetic resonance angiography (MRA), or computed tomography (CT).
 The imaging procedure that will be used will depend on the type of blood clot you have and where it is located.

 Tips to help you get the most out of a visit to your healthcare provider:

 At the visit, write down the name of a new diagnosis and any new drugs, treatments, or tests.
-Also write down any new instructions your provider gives you.
+Also, write down any further instructions your provider gives you.

 If you have a follow-up appointment, write down the date, time, and purpose of that visit.
 Learn how you can contact your provider if you have questions.

 Treatment of arterial thrombosis